CRR7735/Dynamic-Gov-Project-Framework/Introduction.md

 * Principle 5. __Communicate Clearly__: Communication is one of the most important aspects of project success or failure.
 This principle emphasizes the value of human interaction over documentation.
 The interactions can be carried out in standup sessions, facilitated workshops, clearly defined roles and responsibilities, and personal conversations to resolve conflict.

 * Principle 6. __Demonstrate Control__: Project Managers and Teams should be in control of the project at all times.
 This requires proactive monitoring and controlling of progress by gathering information, presenting progress reports, actively using change control, and understanding the business case.
-Essentially, monitoring and controlling the project as outlined in this framework.
+Essentially, monitoring and controlling the project to ensure it is consistent with the project objecives.